 Flesh Golem.
 Will Xander be a horror fan?
 Or maybe just a fan of what we could call the grotesque?
 As I was trying to close the book to put him to sleep the other night, he pushes the book back open, points at the Flesh Golem with delight, and says, “Dad, Dad its head is LOPSIDED!”

-He’s just delighted in every gnarly image in this book.
+He has just delighted in every gnarly image in this book.

 Xander and I talked about the idea of creating a Beholder-flavored Flesh Golem, and we both dug it.
 You could blend the Flesh Golem with the Beholder listing and maybe add a dash of the Beholder Zombie.
 I think there’s no limit to what a certain kind of mage would do with some properly preserved Beholder carcasses.